- Personal Finance»

 - Data Entry (some are legit, others are scams)

-- Sounds to good to be true!
-Guess what - it is!
+- Sounds too good to be true!
+Guess what - it probably is!

 - Flimsy or vague payment instructions or structures

-It is best to avoid any of the things listed above, I will discuss these in more detail so you understand why you should air with caution on any of the jobs listed above.
+It is best to avoid any of the things listed above, I will discuss these in more detail, so you understand why you should air with caution on any of the work from home job types listed above.